dimagi/commcare-hq/corehq/apps/userreports/README.md

 * "include_descendants" - Include descendants of the selected locations in the results.
 Defaults to `false`.
 * "show_full_path" - Display the full path to the location in the filter.
 Defaults to `false`.
+* "location_type" - Includes locations of this type.
+Default is to not filter on location type.
   The default behavior shows all locations as a flat alphabetical list.

 Example assuming "village" is a location ID, which is converted to names using the location `choice_provider`: